Jimmie V. Reyna: Awards

 Judge Reyna has been nationally recognized as a leader and jurist.
 In 2009, Judge Reyna received the Ohtli Award, the highest honor bestowed by the Mexican government on non-Mexican citizens for work in the U.S. (and other countries) assisting Mexican citizens and promoting Mexican culture.
 He has consistently been named to Top 100 lists as one of the most influential Latino leaders by Hispanic Business Magazine (2011), Latino Leaders Magazine (2011, 2012, 2015, 2016 and 2017), and Washington Business Journal (2010).
 In 2018, Judge Reyna received the Hon.
 William C. Conner Inn Excellence Award.
 This award is given to judges of certain federal courts for their "dedication to the promotion of excellence in the legal profession."

 In 2017, Judge Reyna delivered the commencement speech at the University of Rochester.
 The University of Rochester also awarded Reyna the Charles Force Hutchison and Marjorie Smith Hutchison Medal in 2017 for outstanding achievement and notable service.
 Reyna also delivered the 2017 commencement address to graduates of the South Texas College of Law Houston, where he was introduced as "One of the most influential Hispanic lawyers - and people - in our country."

-Judge Reyna is heavily involved in the Hispanic National Bar Association where he has provided nearly twenty years of leadership, including serving as its National President from 2006-2007.
+Judge Reyna is heavily involved in the Hispanic National Bar Association where he has provided nearly twenty years of leadership, including serving as its National President from 2006 to 2007.
 He also help found the U.S.-Mexico Law Institute, where he has served as a member of its board of directors.